 Comparing Usenet Providers

-If you’re ready to give Usenet a try, the first thing to do is find a Usenet provider.
-There are many to choose from, and some do better at some things than others.
+If you’re ready to give Usenet a try, the first thing to do is find a provider.
+There are many to choose from.
+Some key features to look for in a Usenet provider include:

 The Best Usenet Providers